-Most recently Zekman, and her producer Dan Blom, have exposed dangerous cab drivers with long histories of moving traffic violations and accidents including some that injured or killed pedestrians or passengers.
-The reports resulted in a major overhaul in the way the city tracks their driving records and toughened enforcement efforts to suspend or revoke their licenses to drive a cab.
+Zekman and her producer Dan Blom have also exposed dangerous cab drivers and bus drivers with long histories of moving traffic violations and accidents, including some that injured or killed pedestrians or passengers.
+The reports resulted in a major overhaul in the way the city tracks their driving records and toughened enforcement efforts to suspend or revoke their licenses.

-Another investigation exposed fraud in the federal multi-million dollar free and reduced school lunch program meant to feed low income children.
+Another investigation exposed fraud in the federal multi-million dollar free and reduced school lunch program meant to feed low-income children.
 Zekman found Chicago Public School teachers and administrators falsified free lunch application forms to show their children qualified even though their parents’ income disqualified them.
-Fifty five CPS employees have been suspended or fired.
+A total of 55 CPS employees have been suspended or fired.

 The owners of million dollar homes taxed for years as vacant land were highlighted in another Zekman investigation that exposed systemic failures by the Cook County Assessor’s office.
 A review of all vacant land in Cook County was ordered and procedures changed to help ensure that everyone pays their fair share of property taxes.
 Other stories exposed how property owners claimed exemptions they weren’t entitled to, saving thousands of dollars in taxes.
 Legislation was proposed to crack down on the abuses.

 Towing companies that chase business at car accident scenes, ripping off vulnerable accident victims with fraudulent and inflated charges, were exposed in another investigation.
-Some of that money was used to pay off cops who steered them accident business, according to a federal undercover investigation that has indicted ten officers so far.
+Some of that money was used to pay off cops who steered them accident business, according to a federal undercover investigation that resulted in indictments and convictions of ten officers so far.
 New state regulations were passed to protect consumers.

 Another investigation documented $40 million of waste at the Chicago Board of Education and resulted in sweeping changes in the way contracts are awarded, along with the conviction of contractors and school officials, including a former school board president.